tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A transaction can either be unidirectional, that is to say, a player transfers resource to another player and that is all,  or bidirectional.
 In the latter case, two players transfer resources to each other.

-A bidirectional transaction is _composed_ of two unidirectional transactions.
+A bidirectional transaction is composed (in the OOP meaning) of two unidirectional transactions.

 #### Immediate transactions
 _Immediate_ transactions are the basic transactions: As soon as the transaction is validated, the transfer(s) of resources is/are applied.
 There can be no other interaction, nothing else can happen in the game between validation and application of the transaction.